SinaC/TetriNET/readme.txt

 	-> this object is stored in IPlayer and created by createPlayerFunc in host so server or host can ban a player using IPlayer info client/server version when registering
 SinaCSpecials: use gravity when board has enough holes or when to high + zebra + clear column + confusion + darkness + immunity + left gravity + mutation
-Confusion could be managed in client instead of GUI Add Pentominos (http://en.wikipedia.org/wiki/Pentomino) New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
+Confusion could be managed in client-side instead of GUI-side Add Pentominos (http://en.wikipedia.org/wiki/Pentomino) New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
-Solo mode (extra points for back-to-back, t-spin) Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished right-click on player in players manager to display achievements
-Register: Name + Team
+Solo mode (extra points for back-to-back, t-spin) Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished right-click on player in players manager to display achievements Register, PlayerJoined: Name + Team

-Spectator mode: new endpoint + new contract/callback (spectator can received every message from server but can only register/unregister + send message)
+CURRENT DEVELOPMENT: spectator mode
+	kick/ban should be available on player or spectator
+	client: differentiate spectator from player mode
+	wpf: same as above + new player field screen with 6 opponent fields

 bugs:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version